 Everything else is already there, so check out the feature, spread the word, and let us know what you think.

 One of the problems we’ve had with the Smart Updates feature was that the update procedure itself acted like a black box for the users.
 Some reported staring at the screen for a half hour thinking nothing was happening, wondering if the system still worked.
 We have hopefully improved this now since WP Toolkit 4.0 displays the steps the Smart Updates procedure has taken.

 This only works for a single site update, since we’re still trying to figure out how to properly display the multi-step progress for several sites at once without making a mess in the UI.
 At least now you’ll know which steps are taking so long!

 New User Interface is Everywhere

-Now all the WordPress Toolkit functionality links in the Websites & Domains screen lead to the new interface.
+Now all the WP Toolkit functionality links in the Websites & Domains screen lead to the new interface.
 Because they previously were not.
-And yes, we’d love to show WordPress Toolkit 4.0 site cards directly on the Websites & Domains screen – we’re working on that. 😉
+And yes, we’d love to show WP Toolkit 4.0 site cards directly on the Websites & Domains screen – we’re working on that. 😉